andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/passing-nsmanagedobjectcontext-to-swiftui-view.md

 images:
 ---

-Step 1 to [using Core Data with SwiftUI](/blog/ios-development/data-persistence/using-core-data-with-swiftui-introduction/) is to initialize the Core Data stack and pass an instance of your `NSManagedObjectContext` to your view.
+Step one to [using Core Data with SwiftUI](/blog/ios-development/data-persistence/using-core-data-with-swiftui-introduction/) is to initialize the Core Data stack and pass an instance of your `NSManagedObjectContext` to your view.

 ## First Things First
 The remainder of this how-to assumes that you've already got a way to initialize the Core Data stack